 In addition to logistical issues, FCCN sought from the outset to help the Portuguese scientific and technological community overcome "glaring deficiencies" in computer resources for scientific calculation.

 1988 - Included in its plan of activities the foundations for the establishment, in Portugal, of the National Scientific Calculus Network (RCCN).

 It was the predecessor of the current RCTS.
-In June of that year, FCCN promoted a Meeting on Networks that brought together in Lisbon a large number of Portuguese teachers and researchers.
+In June of that year, FCCN organized a Meeting on Networks which brought together a large number of Portuguese professors and researchers in Lisbon.